ZIB-IOL/open_loop_fast/README.md

-# Acceleration of Frank-Wolfe Algorithms with Open-Loop Step-Sizes
+# Affine-Invariant Convergence Rates of the Frank-Wolfe Algorithm with Open-Loop Step-Sizes

 ## References
 This project is an extension of the previously published Git repository [open_loop_fw](https://github.com/ZIB-IOL/open_loop_fw), which contains the code to the following paper:

 Wirth, E., Pokutta, S., and Kerdreux, T. (2023).
 Acceleration of Frank-Wolfe Algorithms with Open-Loop Step-Sizes.
 In Proceedings of AISTATS.